aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-epub/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to EPUB" h2="Transform MSG to EPUB within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to EPUB.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+C++ developers often need to add email conversion features to their applications.
+This can be done by converting MSG file format to HTML and then exporting HTML to EPUB.
+This allows developers to create applications that can easily convert emails into a format that can be read on a variety of devices.

+<h2>How Aspose.Total Helps for MSG to EPUB Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help developers to easily add email conversion features to their applications.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert MSG file format to HTML and then export HTML to EPUB.
+Aspose.Email for C++ provides a wide range of features for working with emails, such as creating, reading, and converting emails.
+Aspose.Words for C++ is a powerful API for working with documents, which can be used to export HTML to EPUB.
+Both APIs are easy to use and can be integrated into any C++ application.
+With Aspose.Total for C++, developers can quickly and easily add email conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}